Steve Addazio: 2019

-In Addazio's final year with Boston College, the Eagles finished the regular season with a lackluster 6–6 record, making bowl eligibility on their final game of the season.
-Despite a relatively weak early schedule, they failed to meet the previous year's aspirations of improvement upon or at least meeting the achievement of a top-25 ranking.
-As a result, Addazio was fired on December 1, 2019, before the team's bowl game appearance at the Birmingham Bowl.
+In Addazio's final year with Boston College, the Eagles finished the regular season with a 6–6 record, earning bowl eligibility in their final game of the season.
+As a result of the season, Addazio was fired on December 1, 2019, before the team's bowl game appearance at the Birmingham Bowl.

-The lone highlight of the season was running-back A. J. Dillon achieving a school record for career rushing yards at 4,382 in just three seasons.
+A highlight of the season was running-back A. J. Dillon achieving a school record for career rushing yards at 4,382 in just three seasons.

 Colorado State (2020–2021)

 Ten days after his firing from Boston College, Addazio was hired as the head coach at Colorado State University to replace Mike Bobo.

 2020

-Addazio's first year with the Rams would be mired by the COVID-19 pandemic, as the schedule was reduced to just eight games.
-However, only half of them would be played due to virus protocols.
-In the short season, the team achieved just a 1–3 record.
+Addazio's first year with the Rams was impacted by the COVID-19 pandemic and saw the schedule reduced to just eight games.
+Only half of the scheduled competitions would be played due to virus protocols.
+In the short season, the team achieved a 1–3 record.